FrederikS/vertx-dependency-injection/README.md

 }
 ```

-As usual in a vertx application Our `MainVerticle` is extending from `AbstractVerticle`.
+As usual in a vertx application our `MainVerticle` is extending from `AbstractVerticle`.
 We are overriding the `init` method to get a `FooRepository` instance here.
 When starting the verticle we are using this instance to execute some example operations.
-Basically we save one Foo entity and trying to find it by id again.
+Basically we're saving one Foo entity and trying to find it by id again.
 Our last class is a simple `Main` class launching our `MainVerticle` out of the IDE.

 ```java